-You love the great outdoors, but now that you have a toddler that’s put on hold right?
-I don’t think so.
-Camping with toddlers is doable, but bringing your toddler on a camping trip does require a bit more planning than just going with adults or even with older kids.
+You love the great outdoors, but now that you have a toddler you are wondering how camping with a toddler would even work.
+I get it!
+Camping with toddlers is doable!
+Bringing your toddler on a camping trip does require a bit more planning than just going with adults or even with older kids.

-We are a family of 6, our kids being 8, 6, 2 and 5 months, that love the great outdoors.
-We have plenty of experince camping with a toddler.
+We are a family of 6, our kids being 9, 7, 3 and 1, that love the great outdoors.
+We have plenty of experience camping with a toddler.
 While many toddlers are easy to please and get excited about new things, there are some things that you can do to make sure your camping trip with a toddler is a success.

 Practice camping with your toddler